mhausenblas/aws-container-security-survey-2020/questions.md

 - ECS on Fargate
 - EKS on EC2
 - EKS on Fargate
+- EKS on Managed Nodes
 - DIY Kubernetes (kops, etc.)
 - HashiCorp Nomad
 - Docker EE
+- OpenShift on AWS

 ## Q3: Are you scanning your container images?